mrpappas/lab-rat/Launch/Launches/078 - Bridging The Swarm.md

 >[!warning] Mission Pending

->[!info] December 11 launch scrubbed - Awaiting new launch window
+>[!info] December 11 launch scrubbed

-Electron's 77th mission, ‘Bridging The Swarm’, is scheduled to launch from Rocket Lab Launch Complex 1 in New Zealand during a launch window that opens on December 11 UTC.
+Electron's 78th mission, ‘Bridging The Swarm’, is scheduled to launch from Rocket Lab Launch Complex 1 in New Zealand during a launch window that opens on December 16 UTC.

 ‘Bridging The Swarm’ is a dedicated launch for the [Satellite Technology Research Center (SaTReC)](https://satrec.kaist.ac.kr/e_01_01.php) at the Korea Advanced Institute of Science and Technology ([[KAIST]]), Korea’s leading university dedicated to science and technology.
 The mission will deploy NEONSAT-1A, an advanced Earth observation satellite equipped with a high-resolution optical camera.